 To truly engage your users and build meaningful relationships with them, you need to provide relevant content at the right time at the right place.

 The first thing to figure out is what is being offered.
 While the "what" can be special offers, flash sales, purchase reminders, etc. Mobile campaigns can also be effective when simply alerting people in the area of relevant products, services, events, or venues they may be interested in.

-Make mobile an integral part of the customer experience using three different tactics:
+Make mobile an integral part of the customer experience using different marketing campaigns:

-- Hyper-local proximity notifications – Using beacons or an existing Wi-Fi network, you will be able to trigger location-based content when a customer enters, leaves or stay a certain period of time in an indoor location.
+- Proximity triggered notifications – Using beacons or an existing Wi-Fi network, you will be able to trigger location-based content when a customer enters, leaves or stay a certain period of time in an indoor location.

 You can find location marketing examples here.

-Not every product or service is going to be something that can be promoted effectively with a location-based campaign, so gathering information about the behavior of existing customers is crucial.
-For instance, if a business is getting a lot of mobile app activity among its users, location-based campaigns will likely be effective.
+Not every product or service is going to be something that can be promoted effectively with a location-based campaign.
+For instance, an employment app can generate a lot of activity among its users, event-triggered campaigns will likely be more effective.